 What Does the Future Hold?

-In the near future, more states are expected to legalize medical marijuana in the United States.
+Shortly, more states are expected to legalize medical marijuana in the United States.
 The stance of the federal laws may also change with the appearance of more compelling evidence to prove the efficacy and limited side effects of the drug.
 More than 64% of Americans believe that medical marijuana should be legalized under federal laws.
-Medical marijuana has in fact been tipped in many circles to be a perfect solution to the opioid crisis the country is currently facing.
+Medical marijuana has, in fact, been tipped in many circles to be a perfect solution to the opioid crisis the country is currently facing.
 It appears things can only get better for medical marijuana in the foreseeable future.

 Even if it appears that things can only get better, there are concerns about the unregulated use of cannabis.
-About 10 states in the United States permit the use of marijuana for recreational purposes and this number could also increase in the near future.
-While extensive studies have shown that the side effects of cannabis are mild and never fatal, physicians remain wary about indiscriminate use of the drug.
-More research is needed before definite conclusions can be made about the long-term side effects of unregulated use of cannabis.
+About ten states in the United States permit the use of marijuana for recreational purposes, and this number could also increase shortly.
+While extensive studies have shown that the side effects of cannabis are mild and never fatal, physicians remain wary about the indiscriminate use of the drug.
+More research is needed before definite conclusions can be made about the long-term side effects of the unregulated use of cannabis.

 What’s Happening in the Rest of the World?

 America is not the only country that’s making laws that would allow its citizens to benefit from the therapeutic effects of medical marijuana.
 Uruguay was the first country to legalize the sale and use of marijuana.
 However, Canada’s legislation in 2018 appears to be the most significant.
 The passage of the Cannabis Act in June 2018 made Canada the first industrialized nation in the world to allow adults the freedom to purchase marijuana.
 The development confirms a change in the perception of marijuana all over the world.
 Asides Uruguay and Canada, about 28 countries in the world have legalized the use of marijuana in one capacity or the other.